 Christine Bold has authored and edited six books--two of them multiple-award winners--as well as numerous articles, chapters, and editorial projects.

 She has three main areas of interest.
 Her longest-standing focus is on U.S. popular print culture of the late-nineteenth and early-twentieth centuries.
 Her most recent book in this field is The Frontier Club: Popular Westerns and Cultural Power, 1880-1924 ( Oxford U.P., 2013)--winner of the 2014 Thomas J. Lyon Book Award in Western American Literary and Cultural Studies (sponsored by the Western Literature Association); winner of the 2014 Robert K. Martin Prize for Best Book (sponsored by the Canadian Association for American Studies); and a CHOICE "Outstanding Academic Title" of 2013.
 Additional publications in this area include: ed., U.S. Popular Print Culture, 1860-1920 (Oxford U.P., 2011, as part of their multi-volume series, The Oxford History of Popular Print Culture); Selling the Wild West: Popular Western Fiction, 1860 to 1960 (Indiana U.P., 1987); and a number of introductions, chapters, and articles.
-Recently, this interest has developed into a project on popular performance; currently, she holds a SSHRC Insight Development Grant to work on "Vaudeville Indians."
+Recently, this interest has developed into a project on popular performance on "Vaudeville Indians," supported by a SSHRC Insight Development Grant, SSHRC Insight Grant, and Canada Council Killam Research Fellowship.

 She has also worked on public funding of the arts, specifically in terms of the New Deal innovations in 1930s’ America.
 Two books resulted from that archival research—Writers, Plumbers, and Anarchists: The WPA Writers’ Project in Massachusetts (U. of Massachusetts P., 2006) and The WPA Guides: Mapping America (U.P. of Mississippi, 1999)—as well as several chapters and articles and contributions to the documentary film Soul of a People: Voices from the Writers’ Project (dir.
 Andrea Kalin, Spark Media, 2009).